Digital Sources at the IHRC Archives

 "Juhla!
 Celebrating 150 years of Finnish Immigration to Minnesota" exhibit presents eleven topics that reflect our archival collection strengths on Finnish Americans.

 Digitizing Immigrant Letters Project presents digitized postal-era letters from our and other collections (private individuals, partner institutions) that were written both by immigrants (the so-called “America letters”) and to immigrants (“homeland letters”).
 The website encourages scholars, teachers, students and the public to interpret letters that express emotion and intimacy among loved ones separated by migration.

-Selections of digitized sources from the IHRCA's holdings are featured in the Spotlight on Selected Sources (SOSS) section of this website.
+Selections of digitized sources from the IHRCA's holdings are featured in the Spotlight on Selected Sources.